 CRARF supports innovative Business Communication research, that is, research exploring how people communicate effectively within and outside business organizations to get work done.
 The field pays particular attention to writing and speaking effectiveness for workplace transactions.
 It draws its theoretical perspectives and qualitative/quantitative research methods from diverse fields, including composition, information systems, intercultural communication, linguistics, management, and rhetoric.

 All graduate students and faculty who are members of ABC are welcome to apply.
 Join or renew here.

 What amount and kind of costs are funded?

 CRARF grants range from $1,000 minimum to $5,000 maximum to cover costs for executing research during the course of one year.
-Funded items may include software, research-related travel and accommodations (for example to conduct field work), and research support staff compensation (such as for coding data, transcribing interviews, designing and running statistical analyses).
+The research proposed should be in its infancy; completed projects are not funded.
+As stressed earlier, funded items may include software for analyses, research-related travel and accommodations (for example to conduct field work), tokens of appreciation for research subjects, and research support staff compensation for coding data, transcribing interviews, designing and running statistical analyses.
 CRARF does not cover computers, training programs, or research dissemination costs, such as expenses for attending conferences.

 When are proposals due?

 CRARF has two submission deadlines each year: January 1 and September 1.
 Research proposals received after these dates are evaluated in the next review cycle.
 Applicants can expect a decision within 4-6 weeks.

 - Eligibility of the applicant as an ABC member

 - Scholarly contribution to the field of Business Communication

 - Rigorous research methods employed